 Minutes away from the cosmopolitanism and urban charm of downtown Asheville and Hill House bed and breakfast are the ancient and serene Blue Ridge Mountains, the highest in eastern North America.

-With a 10-degree temperature difference from Asheville and a heaven’s bounty of waterfalls and swimming holes, hikes through the Blue Ridge and adjacent forests are a summer’s day dream all along the Blue Ridge Parkway.
-Each fall, the color show attracts people from around the world.
-Winter seldom brings snow into the city, keeping the wintry weather to the higher elevations.
+With a 10-degree temperature difference from Asheville and a heaven’s bounty of waterfalls and swimming holes, hikes through the Blue Ridge and adjacent forests are a summer’s daydream.
+In fall, the color show attracts people from around the world.
+And there's always wonder in the spring, when the rhododendron and other mountain flowers break into bloom.

-From the Hill House bed and breakfast, drive the beautiful Town Mountain Road up the mountainside to the Blue Ridge Parkway.
+From Hill House bed and breakfast, drive the nearby, scenicl Town Mountain Road up the mountainside to the Blue Ridge Parkway.
 Head north toward Mt.
-Mitchell or south toward Mt.
-Pisgah.
-Take a picnic!
+Mitchell or south toward the Folk Art Center.

 Ask about our B&B partnerships with...
 Blue Ridge mountains whitewater rafting, ziplining, and horseback riding.